Meetings and Communication

 Source repository

-Publications under development are maintained in the WCAG 2.0 GitHub repository and WCAG 2.1 GitHub repository.
-This distributed source control system allows multiple people to edit simultaneously, public view of changes as they are committed, and "pull requests" to enable people without direct commit access to suggest contributions.
+Publications under development are maintained in the WCAG 2 GitHub repository.
+This distributed source control system allows multiple people to edit simultaneously, public view of changes as they are committed, and “pull requests” to enable people without direct commit access to suggest contributions.
 Publication editors are designated by the WG chair and have direct commit access.
 Editors commit to execute the group consensus, request review of non-editorial changes, process conflicting input (from issues, pull requests, and discussions) in a neutral manner, and maintain document quality.

 IRC